ZhuZixuan0809/ZhuZixuan0809.github.io/_pages/about.md

 My name is **Zhu Zixuan**, a third-year undergraduate student from [College of Electrical Engineering](http://ee.zju.edu.cn/) of [Zhejiang University](https://www.zju.edu.cn/).
 And my supervisor is [Prof.Shi Tingna](https://person.zju.edu.cn/0018202).

+## I am looking for an opportunity to participate in a research project, and I'd appreciate it if you'd give me a chance.

 ## Education